 Take pictures frequently to familiarize yourself with the camera.
 You can start off by taking pictures of your surrounding subjects like children, flowers or pets.
-And from the pictures taken, try to figure out what went wrong.
+And from the poor quality pictures you have taken, try to figure out what went wrong.
 The problems can often be resolved just by being more observant during shooting.